rounsunn-dev/InsAct/README.md

 # InsAct 🌍

-> AI-powered storytelling platform that connects real-world problems with startup innovations, research breakthroughs, and funding opportunities to reveal actionable solutions and market gaps.
+> AI research engine that maps real-world problems to existing solutions and identifies innovation opportunities.

 ## What is InsAct?